php-amqp/php-amqp/README.md

 #### Rolling a release
 Say we want to release "1.1000.0" next.
-We first run `php tools/make-release.php 1.1000.0`.
+We first run `./infra/tools/pamqp-release-cut 1.1000.0`.
 This will update the version numbers and pre-populate the changelog with the latest git commits between the previous version and now.
 It will prompt you to edit the changelog in between.
 Once the release is done it tells you what to do next.
-Run `php tools/make-dev.php 1.1000.1` to bring latest back into development mode afterwards.
+Run `./infra/tools/pamqp-release-finalize 1.1000.1dev` to bring latest back into development mode afterwards.